We round up the top interior design trends that you’ll be seeing in 2020.

 1. Bold monochromatic

 Remember a couple of years ago when monochrome took the world by storm?
 The black and white trend was plastered everywhere from interior design to fashion and beauty.
 Today, the monochromatic design is not as favourable as before and it’s slowly losing its appeal.
 What’s in vogue instead are bold monochromatic tones like Classic Blue (the Pantone Colour of the Year in 2020), Emerald Green and Aubergine.
-An easy way to incorporate this trend into your living space is to sprinkle colour accent throughout the room so it feels cohesive.
+An easy way to incorporate this trend into your living area is to sprinkle colour palette throughout the room so it feels cohesive.
 Remember to keep accessories and decors as close in colour as possible too!

 2. Old meets new

 You don’t have to hide the antique vases and silvers that you got from your grandparents anymore.
 Turns out, layering old pieces with contemporary decor is the latest trend that even your mom will approve of.
-There’s something special about marrying modern trends with inherited pieces that hold sentimental importance.
+There’s something special about marrying modern styled pieces with inherited pieces that hold sentimental importance.
 Not only does it stimulate nostalgia, but it also helps to strike a balance so that the room looks exceptionally elegant.
 To ensure your room is stylish — and not cluttered — include only pieces that add character.

 3. Green everything